-How to Transition Your Baby to Table Foods Easily and Safely
+How to Transition Your Baby From Purees to Table Foods Safely

-As an occupational therapist that specializes in feeding, I often get asked how to transition a baby or toddler onto table foods.
-These questions usually come from parents that are struggling through the process with a baby (under 12 months old) or from parents that now have toddlers and are still stuck on pureed baby foods.
+As an occupational therapist that specializes in feeding, I often get asked how to transition a baby or toddler from baby food to table foods.
+These questions usually come from parents who are struggling through the process with a baby (under 12 months old) or from parents that now have toddlers who won’t eat table foods or solids.

-This post will help you no matter which situation you find yourself in!
+This post will be your complete guide to transitioning to solids and table foods, no matter which situation you find yourself in.

-You Need Patience for Transitioning from Baby Food to Table Food
+Why Transitioning from Baby Food to Table Food Can Be Challenging for Parents and Baby…

 As a mom, each time I had to transition my boys onto table foods, I was frustrated and overwhelmed even though I’m a feeding therapist that had helped many families through it before.
 It’s different when you’re the mom living it day in and day out.